-A league meet is a one-field competition that uses the same field and game as other events.
+A league meet is a one-field Competition that uses the same field and game as other events.
 The number of meets a Team can play in may vary by region.
 Whenever possible, it is highly encouraged that Teams participate in as many meets as they can.
 Rankings from one meet to the next accumulate as outlined in section 5.2.
-Some standard competition guidelines may be adapted for those regions that participate in the league format.
+Some standard Competition guidelines may be adapted for those regions that participate in the league format.
 Teams should contact their Program Delivery Partner for more information about the scheduling, structure, advancement, and processes that are unique to the league/meet in their region.

-3.3.3 Qualifying Tournaments and League Tournaments

-Hosted and managed by FIRST Tech Challenge program delivery partner or program delivery partnerappointed host.
+3.3.3 Qualifying Tournaments and League Tournaments Hosted and managed by FIRST Tech Challenge program delivery partner or program delivery partnerappointed host.
 Qualifying Tournaments follow the format outlined in section 4.0.
-Qualifying Tournaments are held before Championship Tournaments.
-The number of Teams advancing to the state/regional championship tournament depends on the capacity of the state/regional championship tournament, the number of qualifying tournaments, and the number of Teams attending the qualifying tournament.
-The advancement criteria for moving up to the next tournament level is detailed in section 6.0.
+Teams may compete in multiple Qualifying Tournaments in a season.
+Teams may only participate in one League for the season, and therefore only one League Tournament each season.
+Qualifying Tournaments and League Tournaments are held before Regional Championship Tournaments.
+The number of Teams advancing to the regional championship Tournament depends on the capacity of the regional championship Tournament, the number of qualifying Tournaments, and the number of Teams attending the qualifying Tournaments.
+The advancement criteria for moving up to the next Tournament level is detailed in section 6.0.